Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Capitoline She-Wolf Statue| ©Malditofriki

 You can buy your tickets at the ticket office, which is on the first floor of the Palazzo dei Conservatori.
-The price of the general admission ticket is 15 €, and reduced admission for people between 6 and 25 years old or over 65 is 13 €.
+The price of general admission is 15 €, and reduced admission for people between 6 and 25 years old or over 65 is 13 €.
 My recommendation, both for this experience and for any other visit to Rome that requires a ticket, is to purchase tickets online in advance.

 The only advantage of deciding to buy tickets at the ticket office is that you can improvise the visit and leave it for the time you want, but in return you will lose a lot of time in the queue and nothing assures you get a ticket for the time you want.